 Early in the afternoon of Wednesday 3 September 1879, an 18-year-old woman called Miss Edwards set out for the centre of Liverpool from her home in the West Derby area of Liverpool.
 She took the omnibus – a horse-drawn vehicle taking passengers in the same way that a modern bus does – and disembarked at London Road, a very busy street in the centre of Liverpool about a mile-and-a-half from her home.
 Her subsequent disappearance sent shockwaves through Liverpool and became a national sensation.
 In the 46 days she was missing, reports appeared in newspapers across the country speculating where she was, and what might have happened to her.
-The story became known as the “Edwards Mystery” or “Liverpool Mystery” and took on a life of its own.
+The story became known as the “Edwards Mystery” or “Liverpool Mystery”.

 Throughout the 46 days and beyond, the newspapers almost exclusively called her “Miss Edwards”; some went a little further and named her as Miss E. M. Edwards.
 None gave her full name, even though she was central to the story.
 Yet her address was freely given, not least in letters written to newspapers by her father.
 These details make it possible to identify the central figure in the Edwards Mystery and fill in some blanks about her.